Your Gifts at Work

 Often featuring works on loan from other institutions and private collections around the globe, and scholarship from an international cadre of our peers and in partnership with our own curatorial experts, the CMA’s carefully chosen special exhibitions bring the world to our museum.
 And at times drawing on the exceptional breadth and depth of the permanent collection, influential exhibitions creatively express meaning through art objects and deepen visitors’ engagement with art and culture.
 Diverse cultures and histories from all periods take shape through challenging, scholarly, relevant, and innovative exhibitions that play a crucial role in northeast Ohio’s cultural vitality and in making the CMA one of the top art museums in the world.

 CMA exhibitions forge strong emotional and intellectual connections between art and ideas to illuminate, fascinate, and inspire visitors.
 They help us make meaning in our lives and find connections in even our most difficult times.
 Above all, special exhibitions advance the museum’s abiding mission to “create transformative experiences through art, for the benefit of all the people forever.”

 All exhibitions at the Cleveland Museum of Art are supported by the CMA Fund for Exhibitions.

 - Community Engagement

-International Cleveland Community Day—Come experience Cleveland’s diversity of art and culture on Sunday, October 12, 2014, at the third annual International Cleveland Community Day, a festival inspired by the richly diverse communities throughout Cleveland.
+International Cleveland Community Day—Come experience Cleveland’s diversity of art and culture every fall at the International Cleveland Community Day, a festival inspired by the richly diverse communities throughout Cleveland.
 This free event brings together a wide variety of community groups and organizations that will share their rich heritages through performance, music, and table displays of cultural heritage.

 © Pentera, Inc. Planned giving content.
 All rights reserved.